Richland Mall (South Carolina): 2000s

 Into the new millennium, the mall continued to decline.
 Dillard's closed their store in 2003.
-Since then, it has operated as Blacklion- a furniture store based in Charlotte, North Carolina, and a store simply called "The Department Store."
+Since then, it has operated as Blacklion- a furniture store based in Charlotte, and a store simply called "The Department Store."
 Later, it also operated briefly as a ping-pong club.
 The mall had changed hands several times over the years, and in 2005 was purchased by Peerless Development Group.
 They planned an extensive renovation and renamed Richland Mall to Midtown at Forest Acres.
 Nothing ever came of their aspirations for the property though.
 They defaulted on their mall loan and by 2007 the mall was back up for sale.
 Parisian left around this time, closing in February 2007.
 In April 2009, the Columbia Children's Theatre relocated to Richland.
 They moved into the retail space that had previously been an Express clothing store.
 In summer 2017, they moved downstairs into the space where Eckerd drug used to be.

 2010-Present

 In April 2010, the mall was sold to Century Capitol Group who brought on Kahn Development Company in an attempt to breathe new life into the mall.
 The first thing they did was change the name from Midtown at Forest Acres back to Richland Mall.

 On January 30, 2011, S&S Cafeteria departed Richland Mall and was replaced by locally owned Sadie's American Cafeteria.
 Sadie's closed and in 2013 the space was occupied by Jackson Family Cafeteria, a buffet that closed in 2016.

 In March 2013, TGI Fridays departed Richland Mall and was replaced with The Seafood Academy which closed in 2016.

 In 2018, Gymboree permanently closed its Richland Mall location, after 20 years of business.

 CivvieSupply, a premium patriotic and military-inspired clothing brand, opened a fulfillment center in the mall in 2019.

 In February 2022, Regal Cinema's Regal Columbia 7 closed its rooftop location at the mall and the inline mall itself was locked to the public shortly thereafter.

+In September 2023, Belk closed after 25 years in business.
+Including its run as J.B.
+White, the store was in continuous operation for 62 years.

+On December 31, 2023, Barnes and Noble closed ahead of opening a new store in March 2024 in a former Bed Bath & Beyond in the nearby Shoppes at Woodhill shopping center.
+Barnes & Noble was the final retail store to leave the mall.

+On March 20, 2024, demolition of the mall began.
+During the demolition, workers discovered a time capsule that had been placed there during construction.
+It was buried instead in a nearby park so it could be reopened on January 20, 2033.